San Marcos Growers LogoSan Marcos Growers

 Solandra maxima 'Variegata' (Variegated Cup of Gold Vine) - A large, evergreen vine that can spread to 40 feet with white variegation on the leaves that are purple when first emerging and the flowers also have purple petioles.
 As with the species < href="plantdisplay.asp?plant_id=1508" target="_blank">Solandra maxima, which we also grow, the 6-8 inches wide flowers are wide flaring golden trumpet-shaped with brown stripes on the inside of the petals - the peak bloom period is in spring in California though it can bloom as early as January in Santa Barbara and can often be found with flowers into June or July.
 Flowers age darker and are fragrant, particularly in the evening, with a banana or vanilla aroma.
 It tolerates seaside conditions, even direct salt spray.
 Plant in sun and water regularly.
 Hardy to around 28° F with some frost damage in prolonged sub 32° F temperatures - new growth was frozen back on this plant from the night we dropped to 27° F in the January 2013 freeze.
 This plant is native to Mexico and Central America.
 The genus was named to honor 18th century Swedish botanist, Daniel Carl Solander who was one of Linnaeus' favorite students and best friend of Sir Joseph Banks and accompanied Banks on Captain Cook's travels around the world .
 The specific epithet is from the Latin word 'maximus' meaning "large" in reference to this species' large flowers.
 Other common names include Golden Chalice Vine and Hawaiian Lily.
 This plant has often in the past been sold as Solandra guttata, a very similar species, also from Mexico, that has smaller flowers and pubescence on leaves and stems.

-This information about Solandra maxima 'Variegata' displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Solandra maxima 'Variegata' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]